-In an interview with Hello! magazine, Martine has opened up about how her body confidence has changed since her weight loss, saying it now feels more 'genuine'.
+In an earlier interview with HELLO! magazine, Martine spoke about how her body confidence has changed since her weight loss, saying it now feels more 'genuine'.

 'Before I lost the weight I'd switch the confidence on when I needed to.
 In the industry I've grown up in, you're so scrutinised, it's what you do; you put on your face and go out there, even if inside you don't feel at all good about yourself', she told the publication.